akiwadajp/BYO-Alexa-via-Python/README.md

 <h1>Build Your Own Alexa via Python</h1>

 <h2>Description</h2>
-The project involves the immitation of Alexa using Python coding.
+The project involves the immitation of Alexa using simple Python coding.
 <br />

 </p>